Vietdz123/Instagram/ReadMe.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Project is builed without Storyboard.<br />
+Project is builted without Storyboard.<br />
 Architecure: MVVM.<br />
 Instagram have 4 main Controlers:
 - ***ProfileConttroller***:  This controller is responsible for editing the user's profile, as well as managing the follow and unfollow actions for other users.
 Depending on the user's identity and the screen they are presented from, different layouts will be displayed.